weissbc07/map-digitize-pro/README.md

 ## Overview

 An **AI-powered web application** for digitizing and analyzing zoning maps from PDF documents.
 This tool streamlines the conversion of static zoning PDFs into **interactive, editable vector data** for urban planning and GIS workflows.
+Bring your own API key and you're off to the races.

 ---